Education in Turkey: Research

+Headquarters of The Scientific and Technological Research Council of Turkey (TÜBİTAK) in Ankara.

 The Scientific and Technological Research Council of Turkey (TÜBİTAK) coordinates basic and applied research and development, acting on proposed policies by the Turkish Academy of Sciences (TÜBA).
 There are more than 60 research institutes and organizations.
 Turkey's R&D strengths include agriculture, forestry, health, biotechnology, nuclear technologies, minerals, materials, IT, and defence.

 Private schools

 In the Turkish education system, private schools may be grouped into four.